Muhammad al-Shaybani

+Al-Shaybānī later studied under Malik ibn Anas in Medina, which allowed him to engage directly with differing legal methodologies and contributed to the early development of comparative jurisprudence within Sunni Islam.
+His legal writings represent some of the earliest surviving systematic works of Islamic law and form a cornerstone of the classical Hanafi tradition.

+He is particularly noted for his contributions to Siyar, the branch of Islamic law dealing with relations between Muslim and non-Muslim polities, warfare, treaties, and diplomacy, and is therefore regarded by modern scholars as a foundational figure in the development of Islamic international law.

 Early years

 Muḥammad b. al-Ḥasan was born in Wāsiṭ, Iraq, in 750; soon, however, he moved to Kufa, the home town of Abū Ḥanīfa, and grew there.
 Though he was born to a soldier, he was much more interested in pursuing an intellectual career than a military one.
 Shaybani began studying in Kufa as a pupil of Abu Hanifa.
 When al-Shaybani was 18 (in 767), however, Abu Hanifa died after having taught him for only two years.